toroidal-code/propellisp/README.md

 > (run-compile '(some-scheme-code-here))
 > (exit)
 ```
-This creates a stst.s assembly file inside build.
+This creates a stst.s assembly file inside the `build/` directory.
 Then, run `make run` to compile and run the code.

 ##Testing
 All the automated tests are performed using a method of